 by Sebastian R. Fama

 I was recently asked how I could be so committed to the Catholic faith in light of the scandals.
 I responded by saying that the scandals actually strengthened my faith.
 In fact, I think that this is a perfectly reasonable reaction.
 To begin with my faith is in God and not men.
 Sometimes I think we forget that priests are human and thus sinners.
-At the end of the day they are just as capable of offending God as the rest of us.
-Don’t get me wrong, most of the priests I know are very dedicated to their work and are prayerful, holy men.
-But being a priest doesn’t guarantee anything.
+At the end of the day, they are just as capable of offending God as the rest of us.
+Do not get me wrong, most of the priests I know are very dedicated to their work and are prayerful, holy men.
+But being a priest does not guarantee anything.
 And as we all learned from Judas, not even being hand-picked by Jesus guarantees anything.

 So why would the sins of a small group of priests strengthen my faith?
-Let’s think about this logically.
+Let us think about this logically.
 These individuals graduated from seminaries where they studied Scripture and theology.
 In other words, they knew more about God than most people.
 And yet they still committed some of the vilest acts imaginable.
 It is only by the grace of God that we become the people that God wants us to be.
 Obviously, these men had rejected God’s grace.
-I came to the realization that if those who know the most about God can’t make it without His grace, no one can.
+I came to the realization that if those who know the most about God cannot make it without His grace, no one can.
 I was overwhelmed by the fact that I needed to be totally dependent on God.
-Knowledge is not enough.
-We are saved by grace (Ephesians 2:8).
-I suppose you could say, when I saw others falling down the stairs I held the handrail tighter.
+Knowing about God is not nearly enough.
+We need to be open to the grace that God offers us (Ephesians 2:8).
+I suppose you could say, when I saw others falling down the stairs (rejecting God’s grace) I held the handrail tighter (accepting God’s grace).

-The presence of hypocrites in the Church is disturbing, but it shouldn’t totally shock us.
+The presence of hypocrites in the Church is disturbing, but it should not totally shock us.
 Jesus Himself told us that they would be with us until the end:

-Now that doesn’t mean we shouldn’t send abusers to jail once they are discovered.
-By all means lock them up.
+Now that does not mean we should not send abusers to jail once they are discovered.
+By all means, lock them up.
 We have an absolute duty to protect the innocent.
-The message here is that God isn’t going to hurl down a bolt of lightning every time someone betrays Him.
+The message here is that God is not going to hurl down a bolt of lightning every time someone betrays Him.
 But rest assured, God is very much aware of who the weeds are.
 And no matter what anyone thinks, justice will be served.
 He will see to that.
 In the meantime, we are still called to walk with Him in the manner that He prescribed.

 If men fall and our faith fails it is because our faith was in men and not in God.
 Benedict Arnold was a trusted American general during the Revolutionary War.
 He attempted to betray the United States and was caught.
 His treason was a discredit to himself and not the American cause.
 Likewise, those who are guilty of abusing their positions in the Church are a discredit to themselves and not to the cause of Christ.
 By choosing the path he did Benedict Arnold ceased being a servant of the United States and instead he became an agent of the enemy.
 Likewise, by choosing the path they did the abusing priests ceased being ambassadors for Christ and instead became agents of the enemy.
 For all intents and purposes, they were no longer Catholic.
 For they have become, by their own choice, sons of Judas.

 Were these men hypocrites?
 Absolutely!
 Were these men criminals?
 Absolutely!
-But let’s not fall into the demonic trap of judging the faith by the actions of those that don’t practice it.
+But let us not fall into the demonic trap of judging the faith by the actions of those that do not practice it.
 Look instead at those who embrace the faith to see what authentic Catholicism really is.
 Father Maximilian Kolbe volunteered to take the place of another man who was condemned to death in Auschwitz.
 Fr.
 Damien of Molokai worked with lepers in Hawaii until he himself died from the disease.
 And then there are the countless other priests who tirelessly serve their parishes.
-Is their work to be discarded because of those who pretend to be shepherds but in reality, are ravenous wolves?
+Is their work to be discarded because of those who pretend to be shepherds, but in reality, are ravenous wolves?